-You should consider referring a student for psychological counseling when you believe a student’s problems go beyond your own experience and expertise or when a student indicates that she/he is looking for someone to talk to.
+You should consider referring a student for psychological counseling when you believe a student’s problems go beyond your own experience and expertise or when a student indicates that they are looking for someone to talk to.

 Once a student contacts UCC, an appointment will be scheduled.
-The appointment will usually take place within a few days of the time the student makes contact, depending largely on the flexibility of the student’s schedule.
+The appointment usually takes place within a few days of the time the student makes contact, depending largely on the flexibility of the student’s schedule.

 It is reassuring to know that a student you have referred has actually made and kept an appointment.
-The best way to achieve this reassurance is to ask the student directly.
+The best way to find out is to ask the student directly.
 This is also a way of showing continuing concern for the student.
 We will urge the student to confirm this with you.
-Concurrently, but secondarily, we will seek the student’s permission to contact you directly for this purpose.
+We will also ask for the student’s permission to contact you directly for this purpose.

 There will be times, however, when the student will not want to share this information with you.
-In these instances, both the University staff member and you must respect the student’s wish for confidentiality, despite the uneasiness this creates.
+In these instances you must respect the student’s wish for confidentiality, despite the uneasiness this creates.

 - University Counseling Center, (585) 275-3113